MicrosoftDocs/azure-devops-docs/docs/pipelines/library/service-endpoints.md

     :::image type="content" source="..\release\_img\azure-rm-endpoint\new-azure-rm-connection-01.png" alt-text="Screenshot of service connection parameters.":::

 1. Depending on the service connection type and authentication method, there might be a link to validate the connection.
 The validation link uses a REST call to the external service with the information that you entered, and indicates whether the call succeeded.
 1. Enter the required **Connection name**.
 The name you use to refer to the service connection in task properties.
-It's not the name of your Azure account or subscription.
-If you're using YAML, use the name as the **azureSubscription** or the equivalent subscription name value in the script.
+If you're using YAML, use this name as the **azureSubscription** or the equivalent subscription name value in the script.
 1. Optionally, enter a **Description**.
 1. Select **Grant access permission to all pipelines** to allow all pipelines to use this connection.
 If you don't select this option, you must edit the service connection to explicitly authorize each pipeline that uses it.
 1. Select **Save** or **Verify and save**.